Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 What temperature should pork be baked to?

-The key thing to remember when cooking pork chops is to not overbake them.
+The key thing to remember when cooking pork chops is to not over bake them.
 Pork is safe to eat when the internal temperature reaches 145 degrees Fahrenheit.
-Use a meat thermometer in the pork (not the stuffing) and cook until the temperature reads done.
+Use an instead read thermometer in the pork and cook until the temperature reads done.

 If the pork chops do not already have a pocket cut in them, slice the meaty side of the pork chop in half almost to the bone so that it creates a pocket.